2023 Best Value General Social Sciences Bachelor's Degree Schools in the Middle Atlantic Region

 The average tuition and fees for an out-of-state undergraduate student at The Graduate Center are $15,360 a year.

-On top of its placing in our value ranking, The Graduate Center also did well on our Best General Social Sciences Bachelor’s Degree Schools in the Middle Atlantic Region list.
-It’s in the top 10% of all schools reviewed in this analysis.
+The Graduate Center also claimed a spot on our Best General Social Sciences Bachelor’s Degree Schools in the Middle Atlantic Region list.
+It’s in the top 10% of all schools in this category.

-The average tuition and fees for an out-of-state undergraduate student at UMGC are $12,336 a year.
+Out-of-state tuition fees for undergraduate students at UMGC are $12,336 per year.
 The average amount in student loans that social sciences majors at UMGC take out while working on their Bachelor's Degree is $27,484.

-As a testament to the quality of education it offers, UMGC also is in the top 15% of our Best General Social Sciences Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+UMGC excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best General Social Sciences Bachelor’s Degree Schools in the Middle Atlantic Region list.

 Read full report on General Social Sciences at University of Maryland Global Campus